 If you have multiple children or want to buy cheap school supplies to have for the future, consider buying your back-to-school supplies in bulk online.

-Use websites like Oriental Trading, Discount School Supply, and US School Supply for your bulk buying.
+Use websites like Oriental Trading and Discount School Supply for your bulk buying.
 I even saw 48 boxes of 6 color crayons for $10 at Oriental Trading.
 Buying in bulk is an excellent way to save on notebooks, folders, glue, binders — all of the items you know you’ll use this year or down the road.

 8. Use eBay to get bundles of school and office supplies for less.